Wanda Fuca Downwinder

 - Registrants will be given a link for our Pre-Race Zoom Safety Meeting

-- Per State Guidelines we will have a Covid-19 sanitation and hand cleaning station at the start.
+- Per State Guidelines we will have a Covid-19 sanitation and hand cleaning station or restroom at the start.

 - Masks will be required to be worn in the parking lot and shore areas and by safety crew on-water when in close contact with participants.